ragdata-archive/multil.ink/README.md

 ## Documentation

+### Adding Font Awesome Icons
+1. Find the icon you want to use on [Font Awesome](https://fontawesome.com/v5/cheatsheet/free/brands).
+2. Add the class in `./src/public/js/profile.js` to `faBrandsList`.
+3. Add the domain you want it to match to in `./src/public/js/profile.js` to `faBrandDomainList`.

 ### Adding Fonts
 1. Find the font you want to use on [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/).
 2. Change the `Customize folder prefix` to `../webfonts/`.